_Helping you communicate your value to your customers

-“By bring together creative people and businesses and supporting them with professional development events, the Creative Bedfordshire network helps to: combat the isolation of independent business; to foster ideas and actions; and to create new collaborative relationships.
-The network is needed, well used, to the benefit of the individual people and businesses involved and to the benefit of economic prosperity and cultural identity across the area.
+“By bring together creative people and businesses and supporting them with professional development events, the Creative Bedfordshire network helps combat the isolation of independent business, fosters ideas and actions and creates new collaborative relationships.
+The network is needed, well used and to the benefit of the individual people and businesses involved.
+It is also to the benefit of economic prosperity and cultural identity across the area.
 That’s why I am involved.”
 Sandra Dartnell

 Cat Lane Photography and WinterRose Photography for Bedford Creative Arts.